Chapter 3 : A Future Christmas Tragedy

 Hermione took notice that he was furious and was visibly shaken.
 The expression she saw on his face made her feel as if she were in danger somehow.
 She’d never seen him so upset.
 Never.

 “You will remove it from this house.
-I don’t want to ever look at it again as long as I live!”
-He shouted.
+I don’t want to ever look at it again as long as I live!” he shouted. in anger

 “Draco, she’s harmless.
 I thought that…”